 Overall, Dugger’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-The citizens of Dugger have a very low rate of college education: just 9.56% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Dugger has a very low overall level of education: only 9.56% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Dugger in 2022 was $28,028, which is middle income relative to Indiana, and lower middle income relative to the rest of the US.
 This equates to an annual income of $112,112 for a family of four.
 However, Dugger contains both very wealthy and poor people as well.